 When you miss taking your diabetes or high blood pressure medicines, your blood sugar and blood pressure go up.
 When you restart the medicines, they go back down again.
 It's generally not good for your body to go through those kinds of ups and downs, so it is best to take high blood pressure and diabetes medicines every day.

-Blood pressure medicines will continue to work even if you stop and start them.
+Blood pressure medicines will work when you take them, even if you have missed a lot of doses here and there.
 With HIV, missing your medicines means that resistance can develop.
 When resistance develops, the HIV medicines you take may no longer work.

 We now have many more HIV medicines than we did in the past.
-However, when you don't adhere to your regimen and you develop resistance, you may have to take more pills, more frequently (for example, twice a day instead of once a day), or may have to try medicines that have new or different side effects.
+However, when you don't adhere to your regimen and your virus develops resistance, you may have to take more pills, more frequently (for example, twice a day instead of once a day), or may have to try medicines that have new or different side effects.
 Developing resistance also means that your choices for the future are more limited.